ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note, that the requirement does not state that the proof has to be verifiable on the CCSM itself, that it does not need to be succinct and that it does not need to be efficient.

-**[DXX]** The cryptographic proof of the CCSM commitment SHOULDT be verifiable by any 3rd party at any time on the CCSM utilized by the BPI.
+**[DXX]** The cryptographic proof of the CCSM commitment SHOULD be verifiable by any 3rd party at any time on the CCSM utilized by the BPI.

 **[DXX]** The cryptographic proof of the CCSM commitment SHOULD be succinct.